Manickam Letchuman

-Manickam s/o Letchuman (born 30 November 1959) is a Malaysian politician who served as Member of the Negeri Sembilan State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteri Besar Mohamad Hasan from May 2013 to the collapse of the BN administration in May 2018 as well as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Jeram Padang from May 2013 to August 2023.
+Yang Berbahagia Dato' Manickam s/o Letchuman (born 30 November 1959) is a Malaysian politician who served as Member of the Negeri Sembilan State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteri Besar Mohamad Hasan from May 2013 to the collapse of the BN administration in May 2018 as well as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Jeram Padang from May 2013 to August 2023.
 He is a member of the Supporter Congress of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
 He was an independent and a member and State Chairman of Negeri Sembilan and Division Chief of Jempol of the Malaysian Indian Congress (MIC), a component party of the BN coalition.

 On 6 October 2023, Manickam left MIC.
 In 2024, he joined PAS as a member of its Supporter Congress (DHPP).

 Political career

 Member of the Negeri Sembilan State Executive Council (2013–2018)

 In the 2013 Negeri Sembilan state election, the ruling BN gained victory, won the majority in the assembly and was reelected to power.
 Rantau MLA Mohamad of BN was reappointed the Menteri Besar.
 On 22 May 2013, Manickam was appointed as the Negeri Sembilan State EXCO Member in charge of Human Resources, Plantations and New Villages by Mohamad.

 In the 2018 Negeri Sembilan state election, BN suffered from defeat, lost the majority in the assembly and power to Pakatan Harapan (PH).
 State Chairman of PH of Negeri Sembilan and Sikamat MLA Aminuddin Harun replaced Mohamad as the new Menteri Besar and formed the new PH state administration on 12 May 2018.
 Therefore, Manickam lost his EXCO Member position.